-The recipients announced Friday include Cincinnati-based Hemma LLC, which is represented Elizabeth Van Dulman the founder of the personal stylist start-up Modster.
+The smaller license holders include Cincinnati-based Hemma LLC, which is owned Elizabeth Van Dulman the founder of the personal stylist start-up Modster.
 According to Van Dulman's application to the state, she's planning to launch her growing operation in Monroe in Butler County.

 Ohio's Department of Commerce is overseeing the scoring of cultivation applications, which were filed with the state in June.